Omar-p/learning-notes/spring/config.md

 <br>

 # use cases for external configuration
+- u can change the app behavior at runtime without rebuilding the application.

+  - logging levels
 - Database config
 - feature toggles configuration
     - under development features are enabled in testing environment, but disabled in production environment.